UkemeSkywalker/Bank-App-Challange/README.md

 - Instance type - minimum requirement (t2.Medium) - 2 vCPU 4 GiB Memory

 2. After Server setup, ssh into the instance.
-   - Run thr commands in the insallation.sh file
+   - Run the commands in the insallation.sh file